needle-mirror/com.unity.ai.navigation/Documentation~/NavMeshModifierVolume.md

     </tr>
     <tr>
       <td rowspan="2"><strong> Area Type </strong></td>
-      <td colspan="2">Select the area type that the NavMesh Modifier Volume applies to NavMeshes within the defined region.
-The available options include all of the area types that have a cost defined in the Areas tab of the Navigation window.</td>
+      <td colspan="2">Select the <a href="./AreasAndCosts.html">area type</a> that the NavMesh Modifier Volume applies to NavMeshes within the defined region.
+The available options include all of the area types that have a cost defined in the <a href="./NavigationWindow.html#areas-tab">Areas tab</a> of the Navigation window.</td>
     </tr>
     <tr>
       <td><strong> Open Area Settings </strong></td>